speederking07/Go_project/README.md

 # Go project
-Implementation of go game.
-Created with @Szakul1.
-## Features
+Server for playing go game with other players or simple CPU player.

+##Features
-- Java client
+- Game client in Java
 - Web client
 - 3 board sizes
-- simple go bot implementation
+- simple CPU
+- scores saved in database